-- Regardless of whether the offender is in custody or out of custody (GOA), cases with one or more of the following factors will receive the highest priority in case assignment: - a.
+- 1. Regardless of whether the offender is in custody or out of custody (GOA), cases with one or more of the following factors will receive the highest priority in case assignment: - a.
 An imminent time deadline before which the suspect must be charged or released - b.
 Significant injury or impairment - c.
 Strangulation or stalking behavior has been alleged - d.
 A victim's response to risk questions indicates significant risk of harm - e.
-A victim expresses fear of imminent bodily harm
+A victim expresses fear of imminent bodily harm - 2.

-- b.
-Strangulation - c.
-Sexual coercion and sexual aggression - d.
-Witness tampering - 10.
-Conduct all investigations involving department employees and law enforcement personnel as suspects, in accordance with this policy and protocol. - 11.
-Conduct all investigations involving a public figure in accordance with this policy and - 2.
 Cases with one or more of the following factors will receive secondary priority in case assignment: - a.
 Minor injury or no injury, except where the prosecutor has requested an investigation - b.
 No indication of ongoing abuse or victim intimidation by the suspect - 3.
 No follow-up investigation will be assigned on cases involving: - a.
 Misdemeanors where the initial investigation is complete - b.
 Cases without probable cause - 4.
 Follow-up investigation for in-custody misdemeanor cases will occur after charging at the request of the city attorney. - 5.
-Cases shall be evaluated for multiple charges and joint investigation.
+Cases shall be evaluated for multiple charges and joint investigation. - a.
+The investigative unit supervisor shall evaluate cases for multiple charges, both domestic-related and non-domestic-related.